Long Island Joint Custody Lawyer

 Factors That Determine Child Custody Arrangements

-Joint custody is one of the best decisions that the court can make because there is less emotional strain on the child than in other child custody agreements.
+Joint custody is one of the decisions that the court can make because there is less emotional strain on the child than in other child custody agreements.
 However, there are several factors that help the courts in determining custody arrangements.

 The wishes of the child matter a lot.
 However, the child has to be old enough to know what they prefer.
 The mental, physical and financial health of the parents also matter.
 Religious as well as cultural considerations are critical in making this decision.
 The extended family members of each parent are important as they provide a means of interaction and are critical in the upbringing of the child.
 Other factors that come into play include the age and sex of the child, drug and/or alcohol abuse, emotional and physical abuse of the child.

 Any allegation against a parent should be accompanied by evidence if it is to be used in court.
-If a couple is getting divorced, then the parent who was the primary caregiver during the marriage can use this as evidence that they are the best person to take care of the child.
+If a couple is getting divorced, then the parent who was the primary caregiver during the marriage can use this as evidence that they are the person to take care of the child.

 A petition for custody should be made in the county where the child lives and the court proceedings will take place in the Family Court.